Issue(s): Giant-Size Chillers #1, Tomb of Dracula #23, Tomb of Dracula #24, Tomb of Dracula #25

 Frank Chiaramonte / Tom Palmer - Inker

 The remaining stories are pretty good, delving more into the personal lives of the vampire hunter cast.
-We see a little of Taj's life without Rachel in India.
+We see a little of Taj's life without Rachel, in India.
+We learn that he's got a wife that he's been refusing to see.

 We see Frank Drake finding himself without motivation now that he's under the impression that Dracula is dead.